rahulva-msft/azure-docs-sdk-node/docs-ref-services/preview/ai-metrics-advisor-readme.md

 ### Metric

-A `Metric` is a quantifiable measure that is used to monitor and assess the status of a specific business process.
+A metric is a quantifiable measure that is used to monitor and assess the status of a specific business process.
 It can be a combination of multiple time series values divided into dimensions.
 For example a web health metric might contain dimensions for user count and the en-us market.

 ### AnomalyDetectionConfiguration